Chirp spectrum: Applying Window Functions

 The spectra, now bell-shaped, are seen to be free of ripples.

 Non-linear chirps can be devised that have a bell shaped spectrum, such as the Blackman-Harris window just discussed, and consequently will exhibit reduced ripple compared to the linear chirp.
-By means of the stationary phase method described earlier, an approximate relationship between time and frequency can be obtained and is:
+By means of the stationary phase method described earlier, an approximate relationship between time and frequency can be obtained:

-Rearranging the equation, a plot of frequency against time can be plotted, as shown.
+Rearranging the equation, one can plot frequency against time, which looks roughly as shown to the right.

+Non-linear chirps with spectral profiles of a Blackman-Harris window show ripple reduction, but can have disappointing performance due to amplitude profiles with fast rise and fall times.

-As examples, plots of the spectral magnitudes of non-linear chirps with spectral profiles of Blackman-Harris windows and with time-bandwidth products of 250 and 25 are shown below.
-As can be seen, there is some ripple reduction, but the disappointing performance can be attributed to the fact that these chirps, although they have reduced energy content in their outer frequency regions, they still have amplitude profiles with fast rise and fall times.
+As examples, below are two plots of the spectral magnitudes of such chirps, with time-bandwidth products of 250 and 25, respectively.
+These chirps have reduced energy content in their outer frequency regions, but still show less than ideal performance.